What is SEO? – Essence and principles

 Excluding the first two, the other elements are added just once.
 Site content and links, however, need to be refreshed and renewed constantly so they can lead to the end goals – good ranking and exposure.
 The keyword here is “Relevance”!
 If you are looking for clients for your florist business, you will not impress anyone with articles about cars and links to related web pages.
 Even worse – the search engines algorithms are so evolved nowadays that your pages might be punished for irrelevant content/links.

 Off-page SEO covers all the processes that help our business gain popularity using outside resources as well as creating external links to your website called “Link building“.

 We are talkinga about include social networks, business catalogs, forums, directories, news sites, eCommerce websites, even alternative search engines.
 Remember the keyword?
 Yes, relevance holds a fundamental importance in off-page optimization too.
 The outside resources aim to add to your online image and help you gain a positive reputation.
 This is easily achieved by simply giving people what they need – entertaining and useful articles, in-depth analysis, captivating games, and special promotions.
 Put yourself in the shoes of your target audience and think about what content YOU like to see, what ads raise your interest and trigger your curiosity.
 At the end of the day, YOU are one of your best sources for information!

 SEO vs PPC

-In order to fully understand what is SEO, we need to make the comparison with the other popular way of getting exposure online.
+In order to fully understand what is SEO, we need to make a comparison with the other popular way of getting exposure online.
 Incorporating Pay-per-click (PPC) means that you are paying the search engine for a top spot in the rankings.
-Every click from a paid ad reduces your PPC budget.
+Every click from paid ads reduces your PPC budget.
 Let’s take a look now at the main differences between the two techniques:

 - SEO methods are organic and PPC targets paid traffic;